Vishalghyv/commerce_fraud-8.x/README.md

 This module provides:

 - 1 Rules event: "Fraud count changed"
-- 3 Rules conditions:
+- 5 Rules conditions:
-    - Order is whitelisted
-    - Order is greylisted
-    - Order is blacklisted
+    - Order has fraud level
     - Order has PO Box
     - The given country matches the users IP address
     - The users IP address is in specified countries
-    - Last order is within X minutes
+    - Order placed within x minutes from most recent order
 - 3 Rules actions:
     - Increase the fraud count
     - Decrease the fraud count